 The iCons Application Process

-Students interested in joining the iCons Program who are pursuing laboratory-based majors in the College of Natural Sciences, the College of Engineering and the School of Public Health, submit an application in the fall semester of freshman year.
+Students interested in joining the iCons Program who are pursuing majors in business, BDIC, the College of Natural Sciences, the College of Engineering, the School of Nursing, and the School of Public Health, submit an application in the fall semester of their first or second year.
 The program is designed to be undertaken one course per year over the course of four years, and is therefore best suited for entering freshmen.
-However, sophomores are allowed to apply, knowing that they will have to double up on courses near the end of the program.
+However, sophomores are allowed to apply, knowing that they will have to take the 2nd and 3rd course concurrently at some point during the program.

 The iCons Curriculum

-Students choose a theme area before registering for the second-year courses, and are expected to join a lab by the spring semester of their Junior year. iCons students are not required to be members of the Commonwealth Honors College, but all iCons courses carry honors credit.
+Students choose a theme area before registering for the second-year courses, and are expected to apply the skills of their discipline to solving a real-world problem through their undergraduate career, either through an honors thesis, research project, or engineering project. iCons students are not required to be members of the Commonwealth Honors College, but all iCons courses carry honors credit.